Seinabo Sey: Career

 After Sey started working with producer Magnus Lidehäll she released her debut single "Younger", followed by "Hard Time" and "Pistols at Dawn".
 The singles, which were described as soul pop, received much attention and accolades in Sweden and abroad.
 Kygo, a Norwegian musician, remixed "Younger", releasing it in Norway and the United States.
 This version, known as "Younger (Kygo Remix)", peaked on the Norwegian VG-lista chart (for seven consecutive weeks) and on the US Billboard Hot Dance Club Songs.
 On 16 April 2015, "Younger" was featured on BBC Radio 1 as their Track of the Day.

 In 2014, EDM duo Galantis used a sample of Sey's single "Hard Times" in a song that appears on their self-titled EP titled "Friends (Hard Times)".

 Sey performed at the 2014 Swedish Grammy Awards and at Allsång på Skansen in Stockholm.
 In October 2014, Seinabo Sey released the critically acclaimed EP For Madeleine, dedicated to and named after her mother.
 The EP was produced by Magnus Lidehäll and written by, among others, Salem Al Fakir, Oscar Linnros and Vincent Pontare, along with Seinabo Sey herself.
 That same month, she performed at the Royal Dramatic Theatre in Stockholm.
 She also performed at the 2014 Nobel Peace Prize concert.

 On 30 March 2015 Sey released her second EP, the four-track For Maudo, dedicated to and named after her father, Maudo Sey.
 Repeating the success of For Madeleine, the EP received favorable reviews and widespread critical acclaim in Sweden and abroad.
 For Maudo was produced by Magnus Lidehäll, and one Swedish review described the EP as a "weightless and spellbinding" crossover between soul and modern pop.
 Another review described the EP as being composed of "exceptionally beautiful music".

 On 23 October 2015 Sey released her first album, called Pretend.
 The album contains 16 tracks, including "Younger" and "Hard Time".
-In November 2016, the album's titular track "Pretend" was the featured music in the season 6 Girls trailer.
+In November 2016, the album's titular track "Pretend" was the featured music in the season 6.
+Girls trailer.
+The track was also featured in the soundtrack of FIFA 16.

 Also in 2015, parts of her 2014 song, "Hard Time", was utilized as theme song for Swedish murder-mystery TV series, 100 Code (Hundred Code).
 The show screened in Germany and then spread to other countries; it is now on rerun on cable in the United States and elsewhere.

 In 2017, her song "Easy" was featured in the film Beyond Dreams.

-On 7 September 2018 she released her second album I'm a Dream.
+On 7 September 2018 she released her second album I'm a Dream which contains 10 songs.